Leave Site Now

 Prior to filing a complaint:

-Workplace bullying is a form of incivility that progresses and increases in severity over time.
-Prior to filing a complaint of bullying, you may contact the University Ombuds Office at firstname.lastname@example.org.
+Bullying is a form of incivility that progresses and increases in severity over time.
+Prior to filing a complaint of bullying, you may contact the University Ombuds Office at [email protected].
 The Ombuds can listen to your concerns, help you identify the type of conflict occurring, discuss options for informal resolution, and refer you to more formal options when you are ready.
-As an independent, informal office with expertise in working through conflict, incivility, and workplace bullying, the University Ombuds Office is uniquely positioned to assist all members of the university community to address bullying.
+As an independent, informal office with expertise in working through conflict, incivility, and bullying, the University Ombuds Office is uniquely positioned to assist all members of the university community to address bullying.
 We encourage faculty, staff, students, and administrators to utilize this resource.
 Working with the Ombuds is voluntary.
-More information on Ombuds services, scope of confidentiality, and information about the dynamics and effects of workplace bullying are available at website for the University Ombuds Offfice.
+More information on Ombuds services, scope of confidentiality, and information about the dynamics and effects of bullying are available at website for the University Ombuds Offfice.

 Filing a complaint:

 Alleged violations of the bullying policy should be communicated to the University’s Office of Equal Opportunity and Access (EOA).
 Any allegation of bullying made to EOA must be made in writing and include specific examples of conduct directed at the victim, specific examples of substantial emotional distress caused by the conduct, and specific examples of how the victim’s work, life, or study was impacted by the conduct.
-The complaint must be filed within 180 days of the last alleged harmful act.
+The complaint should be filed within 180 days of the last alleged harmful act.